turingschool/gear-up/resilience.markdown

 **Participant (all)**: Listens actively, is respectful and engaged, takes responsibility for all members having a chance to share their perspectives and learn from others.

-As a group, discuss the following questions:
+As a group, discuss the following questions.
 * What level of value do you place on resilience?
 Why is this important to you (or not)?
-* As a Turing community, why is resilience something we would want to support and nurture in our students and staff?
-How does it support our mission
 * How will resilience affect your career as a programmer?
 Why would employers value employee resilience?
 * What can you do to practice resilience?
 * How can we support each other develop resilience at Turing?